klepas/fuckyouimaplatypus-site/index.md

 Prerequisites
 : Bring your laptop, no excuses
-: Be prepared to play
-: Think of it like nerd fight club: it doesn't matter if you're new to this infosec thing, or you've been at it for ages: everyone's expected to participate, and you won't find it fun if you're expecting to just come and sit and listen to other people's work.
+: Think of it like nerd fight club: it doesn't matter if you're new to this infosec thing, or you've been at it for ages; everyone's expected to participate, and you won't find it fun if you're expecting to just come and sit and listen to other people's work.

 Location